Logo DesignBrand Strategy & PositioningModern Graphic Design

 Simplicity breeds strength

-This clever use of black & white can be likened to someone saying we don’t need bright colours flashing in front of us to get noticed.
+This clever use of black & white can be likened to someone saying, “We don’t need bright colours flashing in our faces to get noticed.”
 Our content speaks for itself.”
 In a multicoloured world filled with logos screaming for attention, this black-and-white beauty quietly commands it by keeping away

 8. Chase Bank: The Abstract Square of Finance